Taylor Motter Preview, Player Props: Cardinals vs. Padres

-On Tuesday, Taylor Motter (on the back of going 0-for-3) and the St. Louis Cardinals face the San Diego Padres, whose starting pitcher will be Seth Lugo.
-First pitch is at 7:45 PM ET.
+On Wednesday, Taylor Motter (.174 batting average in his past 10 games, with a double and a walk) and the St. Louis Cardinals play the San Diego Padres, whose starting pitcher will be Rich Hill.
+First pitch is at 2:15 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Phillies.
+He had a hitless performance in his most recent game (0-for-3) against the Phillies.

 Taylor Motter Game Info & Props vs. the Padres